 Day 7 – Amman Citadel and Roman Theater

-We had no plans for the day as well as we wanted to relax and enjoy the warm weather before heading back to cold and freezing Germany.
-We started the day quite late, had our breakfast and decided to visit the Amman Citadel on our last day and enjoyed our time at the Ramada resort and floating in the dead sea.
+For the last day of our Jordan road trip, we wanted our itinerary to be relaxing as we wanted to enjoy the warm weather before heading back to cold and freezing Germany.
+We started the day quite late, had our breakfast, and decided to visit the Amman Citadel on our last day and enjoyed our time at the Ramada resort and floating in the dead sea.

-- If you are looking for the salt formation deposits then you need to drive towards the Mujib bridge.
+🐪 If you are looking for salt formation deposits then you need to drive towards the Mujib bridge.
 There are a lot of places where you can park your car and enjoy your time floating in the dead sea amidst the stunning landscape.

-- Baptism Site in Jordan near Dead Sea/ Amman
+🐪 Baptism Site in Jordan near the Dead Sea/ Amman

 Subscribe to travel stories, ideas, and contests: